 Members of the ODHHS Advisory Committee are appointed by the Department of Human Services (DHS) Director.
 The Advisory Committee meets at least six times a year to represent the interests of deaf, deafblind and hard of hearing Oregonians and to provide feedback and recommendations to the DHS Director.
 This committee strives to maintain a balance of perspectives among its 12 members to represent individuals who are Deaf, hard of hearing, deaf-blind/DeafBlind, Deaf/hard of hearing with additional disabilities, family members of Deaf/hard of hearing people, and professionals who serve Deaf and hard of hearing people.

 The Executive Committee consists of two co-chairs and an at-large member and meets throughout the year to help the Advisory Committee accomplish its work in the most efficient way.
 The Executive Committee facilitates decision-making between Advisory Committee meetings or in the case of a crisis or other urgent circumstances.

 All committee meetings are open to the public.
-The Meetings pages show our full Advisory Committee as well as Executive Committee meeting dates, locations, and times.
+Please follow the links below to see our full Advisory Committee and Executive Committee meeting dates, locations, times and current members.

 ODHHS Advisory Committee Application

 We occasionally have positions open on our Advisory Committee.
 If you are interested in being considered for membership on the committee, email a completed application form along with a resume (if you have one) and a letter of recommendation to: firstname.lastname@example.org